kadenzipfel/gas-optimizations/gas-saving-patterns/struct-bit-packing.md

 struct OneSlot {
-    uint48 firstValue; // if the value will never exceed 2**48 we can do this to use just 48 bits == 6 bytes uint48 secondValue; // if the value will never exceed 2**48 we can do this to use just 48 bits == 6 bytes address thirdValue; // since we've only consumed 12 bytes we can fit our 20 byte address for exactly 32 bytes }
+    uint48 firstValue; // if the value will never exceed 2**48 we can do this to use just 48 bits == 6 bytes uint48 secondValue; // if the value will never exceed 2**48 we can do this to use just 48 bits == 6 bytes address thirdValue; // since we've only consumed 12 bytes we can fit our 20 byte address for a total of 32 bytes }
 ```